 What if Someone Wants to Enter a Secure Area?

 If there is any doubt about the safety of the individuals inside the room or building, the area needs to remain secure.
 Allowing someone to enter a secure location may endanger you and others.
-USE GOOD JUDGMENT.
+Overall, use good judgement.